Fahim-Dot-Com/MyBotP0roject/README.md

 # MyBotP0roject
-# Friendly Chat Bot 🤖
+A Friendly Chat Bot 🤖

 This is a simple Python-based interactive chatbot that asks the user for their name, age, and favorite color.
 It responds in a friendly, conversational way.